Strikerred/import_security_group_rules/README.md

 # import_security_group_rules

 This script facilitate the work of importing several security group rules in a security group while using terraform.
-The python script has generated an output of 38 sg rules.
+The python script has generated an output of 38 sg rules which are stored as a json file, then you can loop through it and import them to your terraform state.

 ```
 [